szabgab/slides/perl/dancer.md

 {id: showing-the-current-time-with-dancer}

 {aside}
-In the first exmple we saw how to show a simple page that does not change between executions.
+In the first example we saw how to show a simple page that does not change between executions.

 We now go a small step further and show a page that will show a different output every time we access it.

-Still noting fancy, just showing the current date and time.
+Still nothing fancy, just showing the current date and time.

 We could of course use the built-in `time` function or the also built-in `localtime` function, but I wanted to show something a bit nicer.
-So we are using the DateTime module to generate an object representing the current timestamp and then we use the `strftime` method to create nice-looking timestamp.
+So we are using the DateTime module to generate an object representing the current timestamp and then we use the `strftime` method to create a nice-looking timestamp.

 Dancer-wise we don't do much, we just return the resulting string.
 {/aside}